Go to file

 • titan is a command-line titan client.

-For starters, gmid has full support for IRI (RFC3987 — Internationalized Resource Identifiers).
-IRIs are a superset of URIs, so there aren't incompatibilities with URI-only clients.
+For starters, gmid has full support for IRIs (RFC3987 — Internationalized Resource Identifiers).
+IRIs are a superset of URIs that allow UNICODE characters, so there aren't incompatibilities with URI-only clients.

-There is full support also for punycode.
-In theory, the user doesn't even need to know that punycode is a thing.
-The hostname in the configuration file can (and must be) in the decoded form (e.g. naïve and not xn--nave-6pa), gmid will do the rest.
+There is full support also for IDNs (Internationalized Domain Names).
+There's no need to fiddle with punycode, or even know what it is: the hostname in the configuration file can (and must be) in the decoded form (e.g. naïve and not xn--nave-6pa), gmid will do the rest.

 The only missing piece is UNICODE normalisation of the IRI path: gmid doesn't do that (yet).